Dead! (song): Release

-The Black Parade released on October 23, 2006 through Reprise Records; "Dead!" is the second song on the track list.
+The Black Parade was released on October 23, 2006 through Reprise Records; "Dead!" is the second song on the track list.
 The song was included on the 2008 live album and DVD The Black Parade is Dead!, which featured the final show performed on The Black Parade Tour.
 The song was also released as part of The Black Parade/Living with Ghosts, the 10th-anniversary reissue of The Black Parade, on September 23, 2016.
 The song was also available for the Xbox 360 version of Guitar Hero II (2006).
 The song received a gold certification from the Recording Industry Association of America (RIAA) in October 2021, and a silver certification from the British Phonographic Industry (BPI) in January 2023.

 Critical reception

 Entertainment Weeklys Ariana Bacle and Mackenzie Templeton of Alternative Press both ranked the song as the second best from The Black Parade.
 Bacle wrote that the song was "spectacularly fun and darkly funny" for a song about dying, and described the song as My Chemical Romance "rejecting" the title as an emo band.'
 Templeton highlighted the song's introductory guitar segment, and the transition between "The End." and "Dead!".
 Cassie Whitt of Loudwire described the song as "three minutes of OTT pop-punk glory" that highlighted the band's "scrappy punk upbringing" as well as the style of music that defined The Black Parade.
 She also highlighted Ray Toro and Frank Iero's guitar solos.

 The editorial team of Billboard shared similar thoughts as Whitt, highlighting Toro's work, while also describing Gerard Way's performance as "some of his best work as a frontman".
-They further wrote that if The Black Parade was an album about dying, then “Dead!” was a "bullet straight to the heart".
+They further wrote that if The Black Parade was an album about dying, then "Dead!" was a "bullet straight to the heart".
 Similarly, Marianne Eloise of Louder described Way's performance in the song as "unforgettable".
 Sam Law of Kerrang! described the song as "full of life", built around "defiance" instead of depression.
 Eloise and Whitt ranked the song as the 11th and 14th best song in the band's discography respectively, while Law placed it at sixth and Billboard staff ranked it third.